Newlands, Cape Town: Newlands spring

-The water at the springs have played an important role in the brewing industry with South Africa's first licensed brewery being set up in the area at Papenboom in 1694.
-Water from the springs were also used to power water mills from the mid-1800s on wards.
+The water at the springs has played an important role in the brewing industry, with South Africa's first licensed brewery being set up in the area at Papenboom in 1694.
+Water from the springs was also used to power water mills from the mid-1800s onwards.

 Education

-It is home to a number of schools, including the oldest school in the country, South African College Schools (SACS) Junior and High Schools as well as Groote Schuur High School and Sans Souci Girls' High School.
+Newlands is home to a number of schools, including the South African College Schools (SACS) Junior and High Schools as well as Groote Schuur High School and Sans Souci Girls' High School.

 The Imhoff sports grounds of Westerford High School (which borders the neighborhood) is also located within Newlands.

-The Peter Clarke Art Centre is located in south eastern corner of the neighborhood.
+The Peter Clarke Art Centre is located in the southeastern corner of the neighborhood.